01. Overview of Pericardial Effusion

 - Metastasis of cancer

 - Radiation therapy

 In some cases, doctors cannot determine the cause of pericardial effusion.
 This is called idiopathic pericarditis.
 Even if doctors cannot determine the cause of the pericardial effusion, they can still provide patients with a treatment plan.

 The Connection Between Pericardial Effusion and Mesothelioma

 As a result of asbestos exposure, fibers may embed in the pericardium and cause inflammation.
-Over time, tumors may form in the pericardium.
+Over time, pericardial tumors may form.
 Tumor growth causes the layers of tissue in the pericardium to become irritated.
 Irritation and inflammation may lead to fluid buildup.